divocbn/san-andreas-definitive-multiplayer/README.md

-# San Andreas Definitive Edition Multiplayer (alias TRILOGY:MP)
+# San Andreas Definitive Edition Multiplayer
+> alias TRILOGY:MP

 ## Introduction

-TRILOGY:MP is an unofficial free modification for GTA: The Trilogy — The Definitive Edition that adds multiplayer to the game.
+TRILOGY:MP is an unofficial free modification for GTA: The Trilogy — The Definitive Edition that adds multiplayer to the game. <br />
 The project is based on code injection and hooking techniques.
 It adds functions such as a scripting API, networking, multiplayer, and the extension of in-game limitations.
 Unfortunately, the project could not be completed due to lack of time.
 This project's code is entirely selfmade reverse-engineered.

 The project is divided into the following components:
 - `client/`